 In 1904, The Rice Institute (now known as Rice University), received a founding endowment of $4.6 million from the estate of William Marsh Rice.
-For many years, the endowment was primarily invested in real estate, notes, bonds, and a few blue chip stocks.
-In the early years, the Rice endowment often acted as a bank by loaning money to churches, clubs, and civic organizations in Houston.
-Valued at about $1 billion in 1989, the endowment is now valued at $5.8 billion (as of June 30, 2017), and is highly diversified across many asset classes, with both domestic and international exposure.
+For many years, the endowment was primarily invested in real estate, notes, bonds, and a few blue-chip stocks.
+In the early years, the Rice endowment often acted as a bank by loaning money to Houston churches, clubs, and civic organizations.
+Valued at about $1 billion in 1989, the endowment is now valued at $7.7 billion (as of June 30, 2023), and is highly diversified across many asset classes, with both domestic and international exposure.

 Ranking in the top 20 endowments of private research universities (by market value) in the country, the endowment funds are the permanent capital of the University, established to provide a perpetual source of revenue for current operations and certain capital needs.